combes-group/hugo-research-group-site/content/authors/Zhenxing/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Zhenxing is a PhD student at the University of Colorado Boulder.
+bio: Zhenxing obtained his PhD from University of Colorado Boulder in 2025.

 interests:
   - Superconducting Qubits